Table of contents

 How do I determine how much sick leave an employee can take?

-How do I need to report sick leave?
+How do I need to report sick leave in California?

 Sick pay should be paid out at the employee’s regular hourly rate.
 If an employee stops working for you, you’re not required to pay out the remaining sick leave balance.

 What if an employee doesn’t take sick leave?

 Employees can roll over up to 48 hours of accrued, untaken sick leave — although you can still limit the amount of sick leave taken in a year to 24 hours.
 If you provide employees with a lump sum of at least 24 hours at the beginning of the year, then you’re not required to roll over the remaining balance at the end of the year.